awsdocs/aws-greengrass-developer-guide/doc_source/config-subs.md

 **Note**
 You can delete subscriptions from the previous modules\.
 On the group's **Subscriptions** page, choose the ellipsis \(**…**\) associated with a subscription, and then choose **Delete**\.

+1. <a name="enable-automatic-detection"></a>Make sure that automatic detection is enabled so the Greengrass core can publish a list of its IP addresses\.
+Devices use this information to discover the core\.

+   1. On the group configuration page, choose **Settings**\.

+   1. Under **Core connectivity information**, for **Local connection detection**, choose **Automatically detect and override connection information**\.

-1. Make sure that the Greengrass daemon is running, as described in [Deploy Cloud Configurations to a Core Device](configs-core.md)\.
+1. Make sure that the Greengrass daemon is running, as described in [Deploy cloud configurations to a core device](configs-core.md)\.

 1. <a name="console-actions-deploy"></a>On the group configuration page, from **Actions**, choose **Deploy**\.
 ![\[Screenshot of the Group page with the Deploy action highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-040.png)